man at desk behind laptop

 Although a high salary can certainly sway a qualified applicant, these days, it’s not just money that talks.
-In fact, recent data shows that most applicants surveyed said that benefits and perks would weigh heavily in their decision to accept a job offer.
+Employee benefits play a pivotal role in attracting candidates to an organization.

-It’s no surprise, then, that some companies are adding help with tuition costs to their suite of employee benefits, along with standards like health insurance coverage and paid vacation.
-Here are the creative solutions a few modern companies have come up with.
+That may be why a growing number of companies are adding help with tuition costs and student debt to their suite of employee benefits, along with standards like health insurance coverage and paid time off.
+Here are the creative solutions a number of forward-thinking companies have come up with.

 1. Starbucks